cmss13-devs/web/rules.md

     - Command staff should not typically be deploying without permission, excluding nuclear protocol.
 - All marines should be deploying where possible, refusing to deploy because someone got arrested is not allowed.
 - Shipside Crew, where authorised to deploy, must remain in secure areas, and must fulfil their role:
-    -Maintenance Technicians should be aiding in FOB construction, or securing areas close to the FOB.
+    - Maintenance Technicians should be aiding in FOB construction, or securing areas close to the FOB.
-    -Doctors are not to be combat medics running into danger to pull wounded or dead marines out of combat.
+    - Doctors are not to be combat medics running into danger to pull wounded or dead marines out of combat.
-    -The Combat Correspondent should be documenting the fighting, and should disengage if attacked by hostiles.
+    - The Combat Correspondent should be documenting the fighting, and should disengage if attacked by hostiles.

 ### Ship Modifications